-Angel Paez, Peru, is the founder of Peru's first investigative reporting team and has been working as its director at La Republica since 1990, exposing government corruption, international drug trafficking, and clandestine warfare.
+Angel Paez, Peru, is the founder of Peru's first investigative reporting team and has been working as its chief and editor at La Republica since 1990.